SFang-cmd/obiKnowledge/sophSpring/EAS 5450/(Lecture 17) Ross Mechanic and Maybern.md

 - Basically just make a startup but you don't know what you're building
 - Realized that everyone hates their investment fund managers

+### Maybern Timeline
+- Raised \$4.3M before hiring anyone - **How?**
+	- Relationships and Storytelling
+	- Need the right team, right capital, and right clients
+- You mentioned that you raised \$5M before hiring anyone, what sorts of things were you doing early on?
+Were you primarily developing tech?
+Or making strong connections?
+And in general how do you balance everything you need to do?
+- Relationships are the best compensating factor - Build strong relationships everywhere

+### Hiring
+- Speak to every talented person you know
+	- "Who are the 3 people who'd absolutely work with again?"
+- Let time pass between first meeting and second meeting
+	- Time allows them to see progress and tells your story for you
+- Leverage credible backers to close
+	- Put investors and advisors to work closing candidates
+- Talented people want to work with talented people
+	- Your first few hires set the tone for the rest of your company
+	- Hire great people and it snowballs
+- Know who's making the decision
+	- Especially with senior hires, families are an extremely important part of the decision process
+	- Meet them
+	- Show them why they should trust you